 - Learn about pricing and features for each system

-As video intercom experts, we have put together a comprehensive list of best video intercoms for apartments below.
-Use this guide to select a video intercom system for your apartment – and please reach out if you need a free consultation on your apartment security and visitor management needs.
+As a modern video intercom company, we have put together a comprehensive list of best video intercoms for apartments below.
+Use this guide to select a callbox or video intercom system for your apartment – and please reach out if you need a free consultation on your apartment access control and video intercom needs.

 Important reasons to upgrade an apartment building to a video intercom:

 - Residents want to verify who is at the door, before buzzing them into the building

 - Porch pirates can pretend to be delivery drivers can get buzzed in over audio intercoms